Exploring Fluent Assertions

 • Gérald Barré

-Most common unit testing libraries come with their assertion library.
-Fluent Assertions is an alternative library which try to be better than the built-in assertion libraries.
+Most unit testing libraries include their own assertion library.
+Fluent Assertions is an alternative that aims to be better than the built-in options.

 #How to use Fluent Assertions